-The earlier projection for the services sector showed growth of 5.6% in 2015.
-Again, with the benefit of the half-year performance, the growth target of the services sector has been scaled back to 3.7%.
-This reflects a slowdown in construction activities, principally as a result of a compression of expenditure on the public sector investment programme in the first eight months of the year.
-As a result, the sector is now projected to record a negative growth of 0.5%.
-However, positive growth can be expected from wholesale and retail - 5.4%; financial and insurance services - 6.6%; rental of dwellings - 3%; and other services - 2%.
-The growth targets for the public administration, education and health sectors have been held at their initial targets of 0%, 3.1% and 3% respectively.

-Given all the circumstances, the lower growth of 3.4% that is now expected in 2015 can be seen as a work in progress for the economy.
-With the reorganising and retooling of the management of the economy now underway, the careful selection of projects, the cutting of waste and corruption, better and more accountable Government, and the greening of the economy, Guyanese people can look forward to the good life, since the economy will be put firmly on a self-sustaining path of higher and more diversified growth that can be sustained well beyond 2020, the end of the first term of this Government.
+- 5.10 The earlier projection for the services sector showed growth of 5.6 percent, in 2015.
+Again, with the benefit of the half-year performance, the growth target of the services sector has been scaled back to 3.7 percent.
+This reflects a slowdown in construction activities, principally as a result of a compression of expenditure on the public sector investment programme in the first eight (8) months of the year.
+As a result, the sector is now projected to record negative growth of 0.5 percent.
+However, positive growth can be expected from wholesale and retail, 5.4 percent; financial and insurance services, 6.6 percent; rental of dwellings, 3 percent; and other services, 2 percent.
+The growth targets for the public administration, education and health sectors have been held at their initial targets of 0 percent, 3.1 percent and 3 percent respectively. - 5.11 Mr. Speaker, given all the circumstances, the lower growth of 3.4 percent that is now expected in 2015, can be seen as a work in progress for the economy.
+With the reorganizing and retooling of the management of the economy now underway, the careful selection of projects, the cutting of waste and corruption, better and more accountable Government, and the greening of the economy, Guyanese people can look forward to the good life, since the economy will be put firmly on a self sustaining path of higher, more diversified growth that can be sustained well beyond 2020, the end of the first term of this Government.